pydanny/daniel-blog-fasthtml/about.md

 ## About this site

-This site is written mostly using NextJS.
-This is my first React project, which I learned in May 2021 to build out [Octopus Energy US](https://octopusenergy.com).
-There are a number of Python scripts that support it.

-The source code is on [github](https://github.com/pydanny/daniel.feldroy.com).
+This site is written using FastHTML.
+The source code is on [github](https://github.com/pydanny/playground).

 ## What about pydanny.com?